 According to the market assessment report of Cushman & Wakefield current average market rentals of comparable properties in the Rajarhat are in the range of INR 35-45 per sq. ft./m, which is broadly in line with the recent leases signed in the Subject Property.
-Though , the rentals in the Brookfield India REIT micro market between 2015-Q1 2021 remained largely stagnant (CAGR of 0.6%), going forward, considering the limited future supply in the subject micro market coupled with infrastructure improvements, annual growth rate of 4-5% in market rents over medium to long term appears achievable.
+Though, the rentals in the Brookfield India REIT micro market between 2015-9M 2021 remained largely stagnant (CAGR of 0.7%), going forward, considering the limited future supply in the subject micro market coupled with infrastructure improvements, annual growth rate of 4-5% in market rents over medium to long term appears achievable.

 The outbreak of COVID-19, declared by the World Health Organisation as a Global Pandemic on the 11th March 2020, and has continued to impact many aspects of daily life and the global economy.
 Individual markets have reacted differently to the COVID-19 outbreak, aftermath and further waves.
-Travel, movement and operational restrictions have been implemented by many countries.
+Travel, movement and operational restrictions were implemented by many countries.
 In some cases, lockdowns have been applied to varying degrees and to reflect further waves of COVID-19.
 The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.

-In India as well, the government has adopted similar measures to contain the spread of Covid-19 which has caused business disruption impacting the economic activity.
-Although these may imply a new stage of the crisis, they are not unprecedented in the same way as the initial impact.
+In India as well, the government had adopted similar measures to contain the spread of Covid-19 which has caused business disruption impacting the economic activity.

-As per WHO, there are more than 250 COVID-19 vaccine candidates at different stages of trials.
+As per WHO, there are more than 250 COVID-19 vaccines candidates at different stages of trials.
 COVID-19 vaccine in India was launched on 16 January 2021.
-This was initially deployed to essential services workers and senior citizens.
-The coverage has now been expanded to people aged 18 years and above and with increased coverage in subsequent months, it can reasonably be expected that disruptions caused by the pandemic would subside in the coming year
+This was initially deployed to essential services workers and senior citizens, the coverage was then expanded to people aged 18 years and above and is now more readily available.
+As of October 2021, ~53% of the population has been vaccinated with at least 1 dose, and ~22% of the population has been fully vaccinated.
+As a larger proportion of the population is vaccinated, it is expected that both, the infection spread and severity will be controlled within 18 months, unless any new virulent variants emerge, which is difficult to predict.